-- A team will be on hand to welcome and assist students in adapting during the first year of study.
+- A team is on hand to welcome and assist students in adapting to university life during first year of study

-- Students will be assigned a course tutor to talk to about personal matters, if needed.
+- A course tutor to talk to about personal matters, if needed.

-- Tutors offer advice on academic, personal and/or professional matters.
+- Personal advice on academic, personal and/or professional aspects.

-Academic tutorials with the teaching staff responsible for each course will also be held.
-They focus on solving students’ doubts and problems with course material and offering orientation in activities and projects.
+Academic tutorials are held with the teaching staff responsible for each subject.
+These sessions help students to clear up doubts and problems about course material and offer guidance activities and assignments.

 You will be assisted by a tutor throughout your degree studies.
 They are usually faculty lecturers who teach subjects in your year of study.

 Tutors’ duties include:

 - Assess students as groups or individually, focusing on academic, personal and/or job aspects.

 - Act as your liaison with the Dean’s office, Secretary’s office and other academic staff.

 - Manage and work together on actions to improve students’ situation at the faculty.